SPONSORSHIP

 BACKGROUND

-facilitating the integration of research performed in disciplines that
+aimed at facilitating the integration of research performed in disciplines

-evaluate the mental health field from different scientific perspectives
+that evaluate the mental health field from different scientific

-have been organized in collaboration with the World Health Organization
+perspectives have been organized in collaboration with the World Health

-(WHO), the World Psychiatric Association (WPA), and national governmental
+Organization (WHO), the World Psychiatric Association (WPA), and national

-institutions, in particular the US NIMH, the UK Department of Health, the
+governmental institutions, in particular the US NIMH, the UK Department of

-Italian Ministry of Foreign Affairs.
-Since 1990 fourteen international
+Health, the Italian Ministry of Foreign Affairs.
+Since 1990 fifteen

-workshops have been held in Europe and in the U.S. These workshops have
+international workshops have been held in Europe and in the U.S. These

-enabled participants of more than 100 countries (psychiatrists, health
+workshops have enabled participants of more than 100 countries

-and statisticians from universities, government agencies and hospital
+public health researchers, and statisticians from universities, government

 THE